What are the symptoms of food insecurity? How does the program work? How are donations used? Find answers to these FAQs and more, here.

 We welcome suggestions about how you think we can do more with less!

 Volunteers never come in contact with the program’s children.
-The distribution is all done by school personnel and anonymous except this particular school contact.
+The distribution is all done by school personnel and anonymous except for this particular school contact.

 Become a sponsor!